Blown Away (Carrie Underwood song): Music

-After the theme of the song had been established, the songwriters wanted to "dig up as much drama as [they] could."
+Lyrics

 Lyrically, "Blown Away" tells the story of a daughter locking herself in a storm cellar while her alcoholic father is passed out on the couch in the path of a tornado.
 Underwood revealed that "Blown Away" was the song that defined the direction of the album, and recalled the first time she heard the demo:

 "I listened to it on my crappy computer speakers and then I had to go find my headphones because as soon as I listened to a few bars, I had to listen more closely and I got chills.
 I remember where I was when I heard it and called my manager, Ann, and I was like, 'Do not let anyone else have this song!
 It’s my song.'
 In talking to Chris and Josh about it, they [told me], 'We said we're either writing a song for Carrie Underwood or this song is never going to see the light of day.'
 It made me feel so good that they were thinking of me when they wrote it."

-As noted by interviewer Kurt Wolff, "the melody and overall sound of the song also stand out as something fresh and very different."
-Tompkins explained to Wolff that "Blown Away" was an "attempt at 'melodic pop' that was 'unique' yet still 'country.'"
-Tompkins also commented that "Blown Away" is "not even mine and Josh’s song anymore; it's [Carrie's] song now.
-She's completely claimed it.
-The song is Carrie.
-It's not even a song that had a chance of being pitched to anybody else.
-It's a completely different type of song for Carrie.
-She's got a lot of pop elements, and I listen to a lot of pop, but I listen to everything from Randy Newman to Mozart to Rihanna to Steely Dan.
-I think all that stuff shows up in my music, and I think it showed up in 'Blown Away.'"